One of our readers across the pond, Helen, has written a fab guest post for us this week – cuppa at the ready? Here goes:

 Highlighters and the use of colour to help concentration

 It’s a scientific fact that colours can help us remember important details such as facts or figures.
 Memory makes up an important part of the concentration process.
-Not having to remember facts or tasks is one less thing to concentrate on.
+After all, not having to remember facts or tasks is one less thing to concentrate on.

 Highlighters can be used to emphasize key facts, notes or ideas and steer your concentration towards them.
 By mixing up colours you may be able to flick through ideas more quickly and process the information better.
 This clearer presentation can often help increase concentration and productivity levels.

-Concentration is a skill that like any other must be learned.
+Like any other skill, you learn to concentrate.
 Much of the technology which should enable us to be more productive can be more distracting.
 In this digital age of communication, there is still a need for more traditional resources such as pen and paper.
 Writing things down is associated with more creativity and positivity and can help maximize your concentration.

 We think these tips are fab – what are your favourites?
 What else do you do to improve your concentration in the age of constant information overload?